anoma/namada/documentation/docs/src/testnets/README.md

 The block explorer is currently in development.
 The latest version can be found at [namada.world](https://namada.world/)

 ## Community
 For questions or feedback, feel free to post or comment on [Reddit](https://www.reddit.com/r/namada) or [Github](https://github.com/anoma/namada/issues).
-Don't forget to [follow Namada](https://twitter.com/namadanetwork) on Twitter for testnet relevant updates.S
+Don't forget to [follow Namada](https://twitter.com/namadanetwork) on Twitter for testnet relevant updates.